lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image::   sensors-applet.png

 To add a spacer to your panel add the spacer widget.
 It creates a blank space on your panel.
 To change how wide your spacer is change the :guilabel:`Space Width` field to the number of pixels you want the spacer to be wide.
-The setting for :guilabel:`Space type` selects a solid line, a dotted line, or invisible for how the spacer appears on the panel.
+The setting for :guilabel:`Space type` selects :menuselection:`lined`,  :menuselection:`dotted`, or :menuselection:`invisible` for how the spacer appears on the panel.

 .. image:: panel-spacer.png